I Me Mine

 "I Me Mine" is a song by the English rock band the Beatles from their 1970 album Let It Be.
 Written by George Harrison, it was the last new track the group recorded before their break-up in April 1970.
 The song originated from their January 1969 rehearsals at Twickenham Film Studios when they were considering making a return to live performance.
 Written at a time of acrimony within the group, the lyrics lament humankind's propensity for self-centredness and serve as a comment on the discord that led to Harrison temporarily leaving the Beatles.
 The musical arrangement alternates between waltz-time verses and choruses played in the hard rock style.

 The song reflects Harrison's absorption in Hindu texts such as the Bhagavad Gita and their denouncement of ego in favour of universal consciousness.
 When Harrison presented "I Me Mine" at Twickenham, John Lennon showed little interest and instead waltzed with Yoko Ono while the other Beatles rehearsed the song.
 Footage of the couple dancing was included in the Let It Be documentary film.
-In January 1970, by which point Lennon had privately left the group, the three remaining members formally recorded the song at EMI Studios in London for the Let It Be album.
+In January 1970, by which point Lennon had privately left the group, the three remaining members formally recorded the song without his involvement at EMI Studios in London for the Let It Be album.
 When preparing the album for release, producer Phil Spector extended the track by repeating the chorus and second verse, in addition to adding orchestration and a female choir.

 Among music critics, several writers have identified "I Me Mine" as a powerful final performance by the Beatles and an apt statement from Harrison.
 The song has been referenced by some religious scholars in their commentary on egoism.
 Harrison titled his 1980 autobiography I, Me, Mine after the track.
 The original recording, lasting just 1:34, appeared on the Beatles' 1996 outtakes compilation Anthology 3, introduced by a mock announcement from Harrison referring to Lennon's departure.